Global Solutions Sustainability Challenge: Virtual Fair

 Global Solutions is implemented by IREX and is supported by the J. Christopher Stevens Virtual Exchange Initiative (JCSVEI).
 JCSVEI is a U.S. Department of State’s Bureau of Educational and Cultural Affairs program administered by the Aspen Institute.

-During the Spring 2023 Cohort VIII, eleven binational teams, 23 faculty, and 210 students from the US, Jordan and Iraq competed in the Global Solutions Sustainability Challenge.
-Their goal: create the best business concept to meet a need in their community related to four of the UN Sustainable Development Goals: Clean Water & Sanitation, Affordable & Clean Energy, Climate Action, and Life on Land.
+During the Spring 2024 Cohort X, nine binational teams, 19 faculty, and 201 students from the US, Jordan and Iraq competed in the Global Solutions Sustainability Challenge.
+Their goal: create the best business concept to meet a need in their community related to related to three themes centered around the UN Sustainable Development Goals: Human wellbeing, Household, and Agriculture.

 All teams investigated the impact of problems in their local communities collaborated globally and developed real-life solutions through the creation of sustainable business concepts.

-The top five teams pitched their concept at the Virtual Global Business Expo.
+The top five teams pitched their concept at the Virtual Business Expo.

 The City University of New York (New York, US)